Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Defense Experiments

 \subsection{Experiment Setup}

-\textbf{(A) Datasets and Models}: We evaluate MMAT on HDM05~\cite{cg-2007-2} using STGCN~\cite{Yan:2018:STG}, MSG3D~\cite{Liu_2020_CVPR} and SGN~\cite{Zhang_2020_CVPR_1}.
-NTU 60~\cite{shahroudy2016ntu} and Kinetics~\cite{kay2017kinetics} are excluded for their extensive noises making it difficult to evaluate the effects of on-manifold samples in AT.
-We set the initial learning rate to 0.05 and batch size 64 on STGCN, the initial learning rate 0.025 and batch size 32 on MSG3D.
-For other settings we follow~\cite{Yan:2018:STG,Liu_2020_CVPR,Zhang_2020_CVPR_1} to train these networks. \textbf{(B) Adversarial sample sampling}: For BASAR-MMAT, We utilize BASAR to attack with 500 iterations and BASAR-NoMP with 1 iteration for training.
-Empirically, BASAR with 500 iterations can guarantee that most of the adversarial examples are on the manifold, and BASAR-NoMP with 1 iteration can generate powerful adversaries while not severely compromising accuracy.
-For SMART-MMAT, we use SMART-50 (SMART with 50 iterations) for training. \textbf{(C) Defense Evaluation}: After adversarial training, we attack the trained model with BASAR-NoMP with 500 iterations, as it generates more violent attacks than BASAR.
-We also employ SMART-200~\cite{wang_understanding_2021} and CIASA-200~\cite{liu_adversarial_2019} to test the classifier robustness under white-box attacks. \textbf{(D) Weights}: Since there are three weights in our adversarial training loss, we conduct an ablation study in different settings to evaluate their impacts, including (1) standard training ($\mu_{c} = 1$), (2) mixture training with on-manifold adversarial samples and clean samples ($\mu_{off} = 0$), (3) mixture training with on-manifold, off-manifold adversarial samples and clean samples.
-More settings can be found in the supplementary material.
+We evaluate MMAT on HDM05~\cite{cg-2007-2} using ST-GCN~\cite{Yan:2018:STG}, MS-G3D~\cite{Liu_2020_CVPR} and SGN~\cite{Zhang_2020_CVPR_1}.
+NTU 60~\cite{shahroudy2016ntu} and Kinetics-400~\cite{kay2017kinetics} are excluded for their extensive noises making it difficult to evaluate the effects of on-manifold samples in AT.
+We follow the original settings~\cite{Yan:2018:STG,Liu_2020_CVPR,Zhang_2020_CVPR_1} to train these networks.
+For BASAR-MMAT, we regard adversarial examples generated by BASAR as data augmentation.
+For SMART-MMAT, we use SMART-50 (SMART with 50 iterations) for training.
+After adversarial training, we attack the trained model with BASAR-NoMP with 500 iterations, as it generates more violent attacks than BASAR.
+We also employ SMART-200~\cite{wang_understanding_2021} and CIASA-200~\cite{liu_adversarial_2019} to test the classifier robustness under white-box attacks.
+Since there are three weights in our adversarial training loss, we conduct an ablation study to identify the optimal weights in different settings in~\textbf{Supplemental Document}.